blakeembrey/writing/src/articles/2015/06/facetime-auto-answer-applescript/index.md

         if acceptButton exists then
           set callerId to value of static text 2 of window 1

-          if callerId = "Keyue Bao" then
+          if contacts contains callerId then
             click acceptButton
           end if
         end if